 The centerpiece of Damaraland, however, is a man-made spectacle created 2,000 to 2,500 years ago—the Twyfelfontein petroglyphs.
 This UNESCO World Heritage Site boasts more than 5,000 individual rock carvings and other depictions of animals and humans etched into sandstone slabs, one of the largest concentrations of its kind in Africa.

 Big Game Amidst Plains Made of Salt

 The nation’s largest concentration of wildlife thrives in Etosha National Park, the third largest game reserve in the world.
 Throughout this massive semi-arid savannah grassland, waterholes allow this predominantly desert environment to support a remarkably diverse array of wildlife, including some 144 mammal species and more than 300 bird species.
 Elephants, giraffes, zebras, rhinos, leopards, cheetahs, and more make this fertile grassland their home.

 The center of Etosha is the vast, glittering Etosha Pan, from which the place gets it name (“Great White Place”).
 The dry salt lakebed stretches 75 miles and supports only the most unique wildlife adaptable to hyper-saline conditions.
 But when it rains, thousands of flamingoes descend on its waters.

-You can witness some of the most captivating natural beauty in Africa for yourself during our Namibia, Naturally itinerary.
+Join us to witness some of the most captivating natural beauty in Africa for yourself!